EIDA/webdc3/doc/developer.rst

-The information related to the inventory is first retrieved and updated from an Arclink server by means of a script (`data/update-metadata.py`) run from a crontab.
+The information related to the inventory is first retrieved and updated from an Arclink server by means of a script (`data/update-metadata.py`) run from crontab.
 The update interval can be configured according to the needs of the operator.
-As this information is does not change frequently over time, an update interval of 24 hours is the suggested value.
+As this information does not change frequently over time, an update interval of 24 hours is the suggested value.

 This information is saved to a file on the server (`data/Arclink-inventory.xml`) and will be read from this file if necessary.
 The parsing of the file and the creation of the internal representation can take up from 5 to 9 seconds, depending on the hardware.
 To improve performance, once the information is stored in memory, a dump of all these variables are saved in a temporary file.